 If you just want our top picks here at the top…

-See our top recommendation here for “2-K” (2-part) epoxy product: GarageGuard from INSL-X (Benjamin Moore).
+See our top recommendation here for 2-part (“2-K”) epoxy product: GarageGuard from INSL-X (Benjamin Moore).
 This is a water-based semi-gloss coating proven to have outstanding properties.
 Hands-down the best garage floor epoxy coating on the DIY market today.
 We apply this very product to our customer’s garage floors.